 Barbs prefer water that stays about 70–77 degrees Fahrenheit, though most are not particularly picky about their parameters.
 Gold barbs grow to about 3" long from tip to tail.
 They are schooling fish, so you should have a bare minimum of three gold barbs in your tank, though five or more will create a much more attractive and active school.

-Of all barbs, gold barbs are relatively calm.
-Tiger barbs, tinfoil barbs and rosy barbs are also very popular fish, but can be nippy and pushy with smaller or slower tank mates.
-The gold barb mixes well with cherry barbs, green Chinese barbs, smaller danios, and small- to medium-sized tetras.
+Compared to other barbs, gold barbs are relatively calm.
+Tiger barbs, tinfoil barbs, and rosy barbs are also very popular fish, but they can be nippy and pushy with smaller or slower tank mates.
+Gold barbs mix well with cherry barbs, green Chinese barbs, smaller danios, and small to medium-sized tetras.

 All types of barbs are egg scatterers, which means that they will lay their eggs all over the aquarium.
 They will also eat their own eggs if given the chance.
 If you really want the eggs to mature and hatch, you may have to set up a tank specifically for breeding your gold barbs.

-Outfit your breeding tank with medium-height, dense foliage that's either broad-leafed live plants or artificial plants.
+Outfit your breeding tank with medium-height, dense foliage—either broad-leafed live plants or artificial plants.
 Alternatively, try placing a sheet of plastic canvas about 1" from the bottom of the tank, or use marbles in the tank so that most of the eggs fall down out of reach of the adult fish.

 Once your breeding tank is prepared, place one pair of gold barbs in the tank.
-Females will be a little larger and rounder than the males, while males tend to have brighter colors and might have a pink or reddish belly when they're ready to breed.
-Barbs usually spawn around dawn, and must be removed as quickly as possible after they lay their eggs.
+Females are a little larger and rounder than males, while males tend to have brighter colors and might have pink or reddish bellies when they're ready to breed.
+Barbs usually spawn around dawn and must be removed as quickly as possible after they lay their eggs.

-One spawn yields about 100 eggs or so, so be ready to take care of a LOT of babies.
+One spawn yields about 100 eggs, so be ready to take care of a lot of babies.
 Do not breed unless you are ready to take care of every fish if every single fry survives.
 Assume that you'll have 150 juveniles to care for, and prepare accordingly.
 While most spawns won't yield quite that many, such preparations will ensure that you're ready for whatever does safely hatch.

 Seriously, there's nothing spectacular about being able to keep a fish alive for a few months.
 If you think this is an accomplishment, then you really need to take another look at your aquarium setup.
 While many people think that's a great track record, they don't realize that a barb's average lifespan is 5–6 years when given the proper care.
 Most pet stores sell juvenile fish that are about 3–4 months old, so you can expect these hardy little fish to stick around for a long time.

 In comparison, many types of tetras can live 10–12 years, and goldfish anywhere from 15–30 years, depending on the variety.
 Koi have been known to live 50 years.
-In contrast, betta splendens lives about 2–3 years, with some fish surviving as long as 4 years.
-The barb's relatively short life makes it a good choice when you just start fish keeping, because you'll have the chance to get some experience under your belt before deciding if this is a species you want to commit to indefinitely.
+In contrast, Betta splendens live about 2–3 years, with some fish surviving as long as 4 years.
+The barb's relatively short life makes it a good choice if you've just started fish keeping because you'll have the chance to get some experience under your belt before deciding if this is a species you want to commit to indefinitely.

-Thank you for reading my hub; I hope it has been helpful to you.
-Did I miss anything, or do you have your own experiences with these gorgeous fish that you'd like to share?
+I hope this has been helpful for you!
+Did I miss anything?
+Do you have your own experiences with these gorgeous fish that you'd like to share?
 Please take a moment to leave a comment below.
-If you need additional information on other aspects of the care of gold barbs, or on raising freshwater aquarium fish of any type, please let me know and I will be happy to publish a hub with any experience and insight I might have.
+If you need additional information on other aspects of the care of gold barbs (or about raising freshwater aquarium fish of any type), please let me know and I will be happy to publish an article with any experience and insight I might have.
+Thank you for reading!